translate/translate/docs/commands/podebug.rst

 Use it to:

-* Target your translations: see what files are being referenced for string appearing in your programs.
+* *Target your translations*: see what files are being referenced for string appearing in your programs.
-* Debug translations: if you know in what file the message occurs then you can quickly find it and fix it.
+* *Debug translations*: if you know in what file the message occurs then you can quickly find it and fix it.
-* Check that everything is translatable: any English only text needs to be analysed so that it can be localised.
+* *Check that everything is translatable*: any English only text needs to be analysed so that it can be localised.
-* Check for Unicode compliance: by inserting Unicode text outside of the Latin range it allows you to check that your program can handle non-Latin correctly.
+* *Check for Unicode compliance*: by inserting Unicode text outside of the Latin range it allows you to check that your program can handle non-Latin correctly.

 .. _pages/toolkit/podebug#usage: